thevirtualmatt/transistoria-computation/README.md

-# transistory-computation
+# Transistory
-A programmable CPU built on a breadboard, that consists of individual transistors.
+> A programmable CPU built on a breadboard, that consists of individual transistors.
 No integrated circuits involved.